 Mlinda has a business development team present in the region dedicated to supporting villagers to make the transition from diesel and kerosene equipment to electrical devices.
 This team also provides marketing support to the community to develop new business opportunities such as processing oils, wheat or rice production.

-Between 2012 and 2016 Mlinda installed 300 pico and micro grids and 9 village-wide mini-grids totalling 300 kWp of energy in two states in India covering 2200 homes, 365 shops and 3 schools saving 450 tons of GHG emissions per annum.
+Between 2012 and 2016 Mlinda installed 300 pico and micro-grids and began designing mini-grids, installing 300 kWp of energy in two states in India covering 2200 homes, 365 shops and 3 schools saving 450 tons of GHG emissions per annum.

-2020 we intend to scale further and work with partners to replicate the model so that agricultural producers in rural India can continue to increase their incomes while reducing green-house gas emissions.
+We hope to scale further and work with partners to replicate the model so that rural producers in can continue to increase their incomes without increasing green-house gas emissions.